 New construction funding:

-The Efficiency House 55 Plus subsidy program starts on December 16, 2025.
-Construction projects for which a building permit already exists will receive up to €100.000.
+The Efficiency House 55 Plus subsidy program started in mid-December 2025.
+Construction projects for which a building permit already exists will receive subsidies of up to €100.000.
 KfW loans with reduced interest rates subsidized per residential unit, reports the Federal Ministry of ConstructionThe funding ends when the funds are exhausted.
 800 million euros are available.
+The program is in high demand!
 Read the details here!

 Emergency call system in the car: